The Little Giant: A Story of the Madagascar Hissing Cockroach

 The ideal way to start a colony is with a moderately large number of individuals.
 Provide them with appropriate living conditions.
 An aquarium or insectarium works well, but even a clear plastic container can be used effectively.

-The bottom of the container may be lined with a thin layer of peat mixed with sand or soil.
-Madagascar roaches do not burrow, so the substrate need not be deep.
-Add bark pieces, cleaned roots, stones, cardboard tubes, or egg cartons to provide shelter, as these insects display cryptic behavior.
-The number of hiding spots should be sufficient, and there should also be space for food and a simple water source — a moist sponge on a saucer works well.
+The bottom of the container can be covered with a thin layer of peat mixed with sand or soil.
+Madagascar roaches do not burrow, so the substrate does not need to be deep.
+Add pieces of bark, cleaned roots, stones, cardboard tubes, or egg cartons to provide shelter, as these insects tend to hide.
+There should be enough hiding places as well as space for food and a simple water source, such as a moist sponge placed on a saucer.

 As omnivores, these creatures accept both plant- and animal-based foods, such as fruits, vegetables, grains, or dry pet food.
 It's important to remove uneaten food before it molds and replace it regularly.